 When your AC or heater breaks down in the middle of a California heatwave or a chilly winter night, it’s tempting to call the first technician who promises fast and cheap service.
 Unfortunately, that’s exactly the kind of urgency dishonest contractors prey on.

-HVAC repair scams are a real issue in California—and homeowners who aren’t cautious can end up with costly mistakes, unsafe work, or unfinished jobs.
+HVAC repair scams are a real issue in California—and homeowners who aren’t cautious can end up with dangerous HVAC repair scams.
 As licensed HVAC professionals, we’ve seen the damage these scams can cause.
 Here’s how to protect yourself, your home, and your wallet.

 What’s the risk?
 Without proper licensing, there’s no guarantee the technician is trained, insured, or qualified to handle your equipment safely.
 Poor workmanship can lead to fires, gas leaks, or system breakdowns—costing you far more in the long run.